-YOUNG DRIVERS:
+YOUNG DRIVERS

 ■ Ohio: Drugged Driving = Done Driving is a grassroots program launched by RADD, in partnership with the Office of National Drug Control Policy (ONDCP), SADD, GHSA, Ford Driving Skills for Life, and the Ohio Office of Traffic Safety.
 This is one of the first statewide efforts to reach teens about the dangers of drugged driving.
 The campaign includes peer-to-peer social media efforts, grassroots engagement through youth and traffic safety groups, public service announcements, and support from local and national celebrities, political and law enforcement leaders, and national organizations.
-This effort is modeled after successful public/private partnerships that effectively addressed seat belt use and alcohol-impaired driving.
-The initial advertising campaign of August 2015 previewed material that will be used for the full campaign launch occurring in October 2015.
-See www.radd.org for more information.
+This effort is modeled after successful public/private partnerships that effectively addressed seat belt use and alcohol-impaired driving (www.radd.org).